 Thanks for visiting my web pages.
 My work concerns inter-relationships between information technology and law: legal information systems and cyberspace law.
-I hold a research appointment as Professor of Law & Information Systems at UNSW Faculty of Law, and am Co-Director of the Australasian Legal Information Institute (AustLII) and associated international projects (particularly AsianLII, CommonLII & WorldLII).
-In 2014 I am doing research on data privacy laws in Asia, on public rights in Australian copyright law, and on various AustLII-related projects.
+I hold a research appointment as Professor of Law & Information Systems at UNSW Australia Faculty of Law, and as Founding Co-Director and Senior Researcher of the Australasian Legal Information Institute (AustLII) and associated international projects (particularly AsianLII, CommonLII & WorldLII).
+In 2018 I am continuing research on the global development of data privacy laws and agreements, and working on a new ARC-funded AustLII project: Foundations of the Common Law 1215-1914.
+My most recent book is Asian Data Privacy Laws: Trade and Human Rights Perspectives (OUP 2014).
+Cambridge will publish G Greenleaf & D Lindsay Public Rights: Copyright's Public Domains in mid-year.
 More details of my past and current work are in my biographical note (short and longer versions), and details of previous appointments, awards, grants, consultancies etc are on my background page.
 See also my UNSW Law Faculty profile.Graham Greenleaf AM

-Professor of Law & Information Systems, University of New South Wales Faculty of Law
+Professor of Law & Information Systems, UNSW Australia Faculty of Law

 Privacy Law Library